RobotLocomotion/drake-ci/setup/mac/README.md

 It accepts no arguments.

+It is intended to be used once when creating a new Xcode base image, when starting from a stock Amazon macOS image.
+(This would commonly occur when adding support for a new version of macOS, or if the script is updated.)

 ### `provision_image`

 A script to perform image provisioning.
-It is meant to be copied into an image and run by hand.
-It performs some setup before cloning drake-ci and drake to install their prerequisite packages, and then performs some cleanup.
+It is expected to be run from within a drake-ci checkout, and clones drake to install its prerequisites.

 It accepts no arguments.

+It is intended to be used each time a new provisioned image is created.

+### `install_prereqs`

+A script to perform image provisioning.
+It installs prerequisite packages needed by drake-ci.

+It accepts no arguments.

+It is intended to be called by `provision_image`, but may also be called manually.